-IV.
-Standard Precautions/Infection Control
+V. Standard Precautions/Infection Control

-All medical students are required to complete a required online course in Storyline360 in BBL9 on practices recommended by the Centers for Disease Control (CDC) for the prevention of blood-borne pathogens as part of the pre-clerkship curriculum.
+All medical students are required to complete a required online course in BBL9 on practices recommended by the Centers for Disease Control (CDC) for the prevention of blood-borne pathogens as part of the pre-clerkship curriculum.

-V. Clearance by Student Health Service

-All medical students are required to obtain annual health clearance as specified by the Student Health Service (SHS) (e.g.; periodic physical exams, vaccinations, Tb testing etc.)

-See: Section Nine: "Health Related Concerns".

 VI.
+Clearance by Student Health Service

+All medical students are required to obtain annual health clearance as specified by the Student Health Service (SHS) (e.g., periodic physical exams, vaccinations, Tb testing, etc.)

+See: Section Nine: "Health Related Concerns."

+VII.
 Red Flags Rules

 Students must also be aware of the "Red Flags Rule," enacted by the Federal Trade Commission to protect consumers from identity theft (and medical identity theft).
-Under this law, UMMS (or a clinical partner) is responsible for investigating actual or suspected incidences of identity or medical identity theft if it knows or suspects that an individual is using or attempting to use someone's identity to obtain services or pay for services.
+Under this law, UMass Chan (or a clinical partner) is responsible for investigating actual or suspected incidences of identity or medical identity theft if it knows or suspects that an individual is using or attempting to use someone's identity to obtain services or pay for services.
 Medical identity theft is one of the fastest growing types of identity theft in the United States and providers and their employees (including students) must be aware of their responsibility to spot and report "Red Flags" to the appropriate people for investigation.
 Examples of "Red Flags" include:

-- Alerts, notices, or warnings from the credit reporting companies (Equifax, Experian, TransUnion). - Suspicious documents paperwork has telltale signs of identity theft. e.g. identification, SSN card, or driver's license that looks fake or forged. - Suspicious personal identifying information personal information that doesn't ring true (e.g. address, phone number or SSN that has been used by someone else.) - Suspicious account activity. (e.g. Patient receives a bill or Explanation of Benefits for procedure patient didn't have.) - Notice from the patient, customer, law enforcement, or victim of identity theft. - See FTC web site for complete list of Red Flags: New 'Red Flag' Requirements for Financial Institutions and Creditors Will Help Fight Identity Theft.
+- Alerts, notices, or warnings from the credit reporting companies (Equifax, Experian, TransUnion). - Suspicious documents paperwork has telltale signs of identity theft, e.g., identification, SSN card, or driver's license that looks fake or forged. - Suspicious personal identifying information personal information that does not ring true (e.g., address, phone number or SSN that has been used by someone else.) - Suspicious account activity (e.g., patient receives a bill or Explanation of Benefits for procedure patient did not have.) - Notice from the patient, customer, law enforcement, or victim of identity theft. - See FTC web site for complete list of Red Flags: New 'Red Flag' Requirements for Financial Institutions and Creditors Will Help Fight Identity Theft.

 Students who spot a "Red Flag" must report it to the appropriate official at their clinical site.
-For Red Flags suspected at UMMS, Students must report to the UMMS Department of Public Safety (508-856-3296).
+For Red Flags suspected at UMass Chan, students must report to the UMass Chan Department of Public Safety (508-856-3296).

-VII.
-Criminal Background Checks (CBC)/Criminal Offender Records Information Checks (CORI)
+VIII.
+Criminal Background Checks (CBC)/Criminal Offender Records Information (CORI) Checks

-All medical students are conditionally accepted into the School of Medicine pending the receipt of a national Criminal Background Check (CBC) and the Commonwealth's Criminal

-Offender Record Information (CORI).
-In addition, currently enrolled medical students may be scheduled for a clinical rotation at a facility that requires an update to these criminal background checks.
-At times the facility may choose to conduct the criminal background check while at other times they may request that the School of Medicine conduct the criminal background check.
+All medical students are conditionally accepted into the T.H.
+Chan School of Medicine pending the receipt of a national Criminal Background Check (CBC) and the Commonwealth's Criminal Offender Record Information (CORI).
+In addition, currently-enrolled medical students may be scheduled for a clinical rotation at a facility that requires an update to these criminal background checks.
+At times, the facility may choose to conduct the criminal background check while at other times they may request that the Chan School of Medicine conduct the criminal background check.
 For those currently enrolled medical students: